Europe’s New Far Right

 Aim: To understand the re-emergence of far right groups across Europe in response to a perceived threat from Islam.

-The July attacks carried out in Norway by Anders Breivik, who killed 77 people, were the first of their kind in Europe.
+The attack carried out by Anders Breivik in Norway in 2011 killed 77 people and was the first of its kind in Europe.
 Breivik was mobilised by a budding ‘Islamisation ideology’ that is rapidly being adopted by many of the continent’s traditional far-right movements.
 This holds that, after years of unchecked immigration, Europe is on the brink of elimination at the hands of Islam and Muslims.
 Muslims, it is claimed, are a fifth-columnist threat to Europe’s culture and liberal traditions and it is the duty of indigenous Europeans to resist this onslaught.

 Some, such as Breivik, advocate that terrorist violence is the only effective response to this threat, while others, including the English Defence League (EDL), organise street protests and campaigns against the Muslim presence in Europe and call for the government to take authoritarian measures such as banning all Muslim immigration and the building of mosques.